 Total annual premium of £126,930

 We performed an in-depth analysis of what the client expected from their healthcare insurance.
 Having discussed their medical history and performed a full market review.
 Most importantly we negotiated a premium of £96,695 for the private medical insurance.

-Lastly we sourced a revolutionary Occupational Health Solution which covered all staff for all charges relating to their occupational health requirements for private GP and nursing, counselling (telephone and face to face) with unlimited cover for all staff at an annual premium of £4,231.68.
+Lastly we sourced a revolutionary Occupational Health Solution which covered all staff for all charges relating to their occupational health requirements.
+Including private GP and nursing, counselling (telephone and face to face) with unlimited cover for all staff at an annual premium of £4,231.68.

 Renewal of this policy 2015: